 How Long Does a Boiler Last?

-The average boiler should last between 10-15 years before it needs replacing.
+Homeowners often wonder, how long does a boiler last?
+The average boiler lifespan lasts between 10-15 years before it needs replacing.
 This is great news for people who have recently invested in a new boiler, but what if your boiler is a little longer in the tooth?

 How to lengthen a boiler’s life

 While the average boiler lifespan is between 10-15 years, with the proper maintenance, you may find your boiler continues to run efficiently for even longer.
 There are several ways you can do this, as we’ve listed below.

 Get an annual service